charlesetc/lab-notes/lab.md

 Anyways that's all for today! 💻✨

 P.S.
-I also came across [Clement Zheng's work](https://clementzheng.info/Teaching) on the Folk discord and it so very cool.
+I also came across [Clement Zheng's work](https://clementzheng.info/Teaching) on the Folk discord and it so very cool in so many ways.

 ---